Skip to main content

 Max unavailable per periodCap on how many nodes can be removed inside one rolling window.
 Protects in-flight workloads.

-Scale periodThe length of the rolling window for the two caps above.
+Scale periodThe length of the rolling window the two caps above apply to.

 Cooldown after scale upIdle gap the autoscaler waits after a scale-up before another scale-up.